 After signing the much-promoted CBA in June 2005, as shown in the film Battle for Brooklyn, Bruce Ratner claimed that, if there was any failure in compliance, there could be litigation.
 Mayor Mike Bloomberg intervened: “You have Bruce Ratner’s word.
 That should be enough for you and everybody else in the community."

 The CBA was supposed to require an Independent Compliance Monitor (ICM).
 In a March 2007 press release, Bruce Ratner stated:

 “Atlantic Yards is setting a new standard for inclusion and community involvement for a development, and the ICM will be everyone’s watchdog to ensure we reach all of the goals and benefits we have agreed to in the CBA."They've never hired an ICM, and thus saved the $100,000 a year once supposed to be set aside for that role.

 As part of the deal to accelerate housing announced in June 2014, there will be a new Atlantic Yards Community Development Corporation assigned to monitor the project.
-This does represent progress, but with a limit: it will be controlled by the governor rather by local elected officials, as originally sought.
+This does represent progress, but with a limit: it will be controlled by the governor.

 Jacobs vs. Moses